Visyond/website-hugo/site/content/solutions/financial-modeling-software.md

         title: TRACK ERRORS AND THEIR ROOT CAUSE 2/2
     image: /img/track errors 1.png
     link: /features/audit-mode/
-    title: Automate Financial Modeling Audit
+    title: Automate Financial Modeling Tasks
   - descr: >
-      * Don’t worry about managing versions of the model while tracking inputs from contributors - we do it for you
+      * Don’t worry about managing versions of the model while tracking inputs from contributors - our financial modeling software does it for you

       * Contributors can’t overwrite each others’ inputs - they are stored in parallel